Traditional laminated English longbows made from wood or bamboo

 Though it would be possible to use virtually any type of wood and any number of laminations there are a number of tried and tested choices and combinations for making laminated wood longbows.

-The most simple configuration uses two strips of wood in a way that mimics the qualities and appearance of a self yew English longbow, a thin backing strip (usually 1/4 of an inch or less thick) and a thicker belly strip.
+The most simple configuration for a laminated wood longbow uses two strips of wood in a way that mimics the qualities and appearance of a self yew English longbow, a thin backing strip (usually 1/4 of an inch or less thick) and a thicker belly strip, these are known as bi - laminated bows.
+The most common and generally considered the best configuration for a laminated bow is a Tri - laminate that incorporates a third, core wood.

 For the back of the longbow the most widely used wood is hickory.
 The main reason for using hickory is for its strength and high resistance to elastic forces.
 Another reason for using hickory is that it is generally has a straight grain with very few knots or defects.

 Another backing that is widely used and gaining in popularity is bamboo.
-Though bamboo is strictly speaking a member of the grass family it works and and has properties very similar to wood, including a high resistance to elastic forces.
-Ash is a popular alternative to hickory and has good elastic qualities.
+Though bamboo is strictly speaking a member of the grass family it works well and and has properties very similar to wood, including a high resistance to elastic forces.
+Hickory and Bamboo are the best and most reliable backings but lemonwood, Ash and maple can also be used on low Poundage, longer length longbows.

 The belly of a laminated longbow needs to be made from a wood that has a high resistance to compression forces without displaying any fretting or cracking.
 With the exception of yew, the most suitable woods used for belly laminations are generally tropical hardwoods or woods with a similarly high specific gravity (density).

-Some popular wood choices for belly laminations are lemonwood, bloodwood, rosewood, snakewood, ipe, and osage orange.
+Some of the best wood choices for belly laminations are lemonwood, bloodwood, (Santos) rosewood, snakewood, and of course yew.

 The reason that cores are often tapered is to ensure the proportions of the different woods used remains similar throughout the length of the limbs on the finished bow.
 This allows the forces to be distributed more equally and evenly and creates a smoother and sweeter draw.